All Collections

 Labels

-Using Inventory Planner's print label functionality, you can print product or case labels for products shipping to an FBA warehouse.
+Using Inventory Planner's label printing functionality, you can print product or case labels for products being shipped to an FBA warehouse.

 If you are printing labels in Inventory Planner, select the Seller option.

-Seller: Seller labels the items in the inbound shipment when labels are required.
+Seller: The seller labels the items in the inbound shipment when labels are required.

 Amazon only: Amazon attempts to label the items in the inbound shipment when labels are required.
 If Amazon determines that it does not have the information required to successfully label an item, that item is not included in the inbound shipment plan.

 Amazon preferred: Amazon attempts to label the items in the inbound shipment when labels are required.
-If Amazon determines that it does not have the information required to successfully label an item, that item is included in the inbound shipment plan and the seller must label it.
+If Amazon determines that it does not have the information required to successfully label an item, that item is included in the inbound shipment plan and the seller must produce a label.

 Unless you are enrolled in the FBA Label Service, Seller is the only valid LabelPrepPreference value.

-There are a few metrics that can be added and used as a column when generating a report within Inventory Planner that is specific to Amazon only.
-Continue reading below to know each metric.
+There are a few metrics that can be added as columns when generating a report within Inventory Planner that are specific to Amazon.

 Bundles